 Employment can take on a range of forms – there are permanent, part time, temporary, fixed-term, and contracting positions.

-I ran a Q&A session with some of my regular contractors, and compiled this blog to help those considering this option make an informed decision.
+Some Q&A sessions with our regular contractors were compiled in this blog to help those considering this option make an informed decision.

 - You have more control over your own destiny.

 - There’s generally more variety, and the expanded knowledge and skill set that come with it—you’re going to end up moving around different organisations more than if you were a permanent employee.